Quick Answer

 Email-based promo delivery works when the goal includes future contact.
 The QR code opens a signup form, and the promo code arrives by email.

-Emily runs a yoga studio and uses this approach during open house events.
+A yoga studio running an open house can use this approach.
 Visitors scan a QR code, enter their email, and receive a discount for their first class.
 The exchange stays clear and contained.

 Static vs Dynamic QR Codes